Lane Thomas Player Props: Nationals vs. Reds

-The Washington Nationals, including Lane Thomas (.409 on-base percentage in past 10 games, 61 points above season-long percentage), battle starter Luke Weaver and the Cincinnati Reds at Nationals Park, Monday at 6:05 PM ET.
+Lane Thomas and his .409 on-base percentage over his past 10 games (60 points higher than his season-long percentage), will be in action for the Washington Nationals versus the Cincinnati Reds and Brett Kennedy on July 4 at 11:05 AM ET.

-In his last game he had a hitless performance (0-for-4) against the Phillies.
+In his most recent appearance, he had two hits (going 2-for-4 with a double) against the Reds.

 Lane Thomas Game Info & Props vs. the Reds